fnv234/61040-portfolio/assignments/assignment2.md

 - PersonalCollection organizes a user's saved and tried places and supports filtering by rating.

+- RecommendationEngine computes and maintains dynamic suggestions for users, updating whenever preferences, logs, or new places change.

-Together, these concepts form a coherent structure: PlaceDirectory provides discoverable locations, User manages personal identity and saved places, ExperienceLog captures detailed experiences, and PersonalCollection organizes and filters the user's activity.
-The synchronizations ensure that user actions (discovering places, saving places, logging experiences, updating preferences) update all relevant collections and personal views, creating a seamless discovery-to-memory workflow.
+Together, these concepts form a coherent structure: PlaceDirectory provides discoverable locations, UserDirectory manages personal identity and saved places, ExperienceLog captures detailed experiences, PersonalCollection organizes and filters the user's activity, and RecommendationEngine personalizes future discovery.
+The synchronizations ensure that user actions (discovering places, saving places, logging experiences, updating preferences, or new places being added) consistently update collections, recommendations, and personal views — creating a seamless loop from discovery to memory to new discovery.

 ## UI Sketches